Michael Imperioli as Christopher Moltisanti, Jersey mob associate and aspiring screenwriter

 Do Yourself a Favor and…

-Buy the entire series, because it’s brilliant.
+Check out the entire series, because it’s brilliant.
 Christopher’s distinctive red sport coat only shows up in two early episodes, however: “A Hit is a Hit” (Episode 1.10) and “D-Girl” (Episode 2.07).
 Interestingly, both episodes prominently feature Chrissy’s attempts to break into the arts.

 The Sopranos doesn’t hesitate to fling mud at its celebrity cameos.
 After Adriana sings the praises of Swingers director Jon Favreau, one of “D-Girl”‘s many guest stars, Christopher responds with: